damianism/rate-my-rig/README.md

 ##### Aim

-Wouldn’t it be great if somebody else had gone through EVERYTHING stated above in order to get a specific build fully functional, so you wouldn’t have to?
+Wouldn’t it be great if somebody else had gone through **everything** stated above in order to get a specific build fully functional, so you wouldn’t have to?
 This is exactly what this web app aims to achieve by allowing its users to share their complete builds with other users wishing to build their own systems.